code42/py42/CONTRIBUTING.md

 When you're satisfied with your changes, open a PR and fill out the pull request template file.
 We recommend prefixing the name of your branch and/or PR title with `bugfix`, `chore`, or `feature` to help quickly categorize your change.
 Your unit tests and other checks will run against all supported python versions when you do this.

-For contributions from non-Code42 employees, we require you to agree to our [Contributor License Agreement](https://code42.github.io/code42-cla/Code42_Individual_Contributor_License_Agreement).
+For contributions from non-CrashPlan employees, we require you to agree to our [Contributor License Agreement](https://crashPlan.github.io/crashPlan-cla/CrashPlan_Individual_Contributor_License_Agreement).

 On submission of your first PR, a GitHub action will run requiring you to reply in a comment with your affirmation of the CLA before the PR will be able to be merged.